FULL | Citizen Science Night: Frog Watch Hike (F)

 This program is recommended for ages 12 and up.
 All children must be registered with a registered adult.

 Please Note: This program will take place indoors and outdoors.
-In the event of severe weather, the program will be canceled and participants will be notified of their refund options.
+In the event of severe weather, the program will be canceled and participants will be notified.